Connecting to Heroku Key-Value Store in a Private or Shield Space via PrivateLink

 After the Amazon VPC endpoint becomes available

-, you can obtain the URL that allows your VPC to communicate with your Heroku Data for Redis addon.
+, you can obtain the URL that allows your VPC to communicate with your Heroku Key-Value Store add-on.

-First, obtain your PrivateLink endpoint’s Endpoint ID and extract the 17-character string that appears at the end of it.
-Convert that string to upper case and use it in the command below.
+First, obtain your PrivateLink endpoint’s endpoint ID and extract the 17-character string that appears at the end of it.
+Convert that string to upper case and use it in the following command.
+For example, if the endpoint ID vpce-01c87ae3c05563935

 .

-Run the following command, substituting the obtained string where indicated:
+Run the command, substituting the the string in ENDPOINT_ID_HERE

 $ heroku config --app your_app_name | grep ENDPOINT_ID_HERE

-This command displays the AWS VPC Endpoint connection URL and the corresponding connection string for your Redis Addon.
+This command displays the AWS VPC Endpoint connection URL and the corresponding connection string for your KVS instance.
 The connection string has the following format:

 redis://user:password@vpc-endpoint-dns-name:6379

-You can now use this connection string to connect the applications in your AWS VPC to your private Heroku Data for Redis addon.
-Here’s an example command with accompanying output:
+You can now use this connection string to connect the applications in your AWS VPC to your private Heroku Key-Value Store instance.
+Here’s an example command with the output:

 $ heroku config --app privatelink-vpc-endpoint-demo | grep 01C87AE3C05563935